Younes Lachaab

-Younes Lachaab (born 6 January 2005) is a French professional footballer who plays as a winger for Lille.
+Younes Lachaab (born 6 January 2005) is a French professional footballer who plays as a winger for Azerbaijani club Sabah on loan from Lille.

 Club career

 Born in Maubeuge, Lachaab is a youth product of US Maubeuge and Lille, where he became a standout with the National 3 reserve and youth teams.

 In the 2024–25 season, he played as a protagonist in Lille's Youth League campaign, most notably delivering two assists in a 2-1 win over Real Madrid.

 Lachaab made his professional debut with Lille in a 6–1 Champions League win over Feyenoord on 30 January 2025.

+On 11 June 2026, Lachaab was loaned to Sabah in Azerbaijan.

 Personal life

 Born in France, Lachaab is of Algerian descent.